 Two cities, a healthy rivalry and a vibrant cosmopolitan experience

-ith an ever-present dialogue between the ultra-modern and ancient, urban and rural, traditional and innovative, NewcastleGateshead is a must for those looking for an exciting break.
+ewcastleGateshead is a must for those looking for an exciting break; with an ever-present dialogue between the ultra-modern and ancient, urban and rural, traditional and innovative.
 Beyond the hustle and bustle of the cities, you’ll find traditional coastal towns, rolling countryside and award-winning sandy beaches to complete your holiday.

 History and Heritage

 Newcastle is home to the Norman Castle Keep , which serves as a gateway into the region’s thousands of years of heritage.
 There’s also the 2000 year old Tynemouth Priory , and Hadrian’s Wall which runs right through the city, and offers a eye-popping contrast with the neo-classical architecture of Grainger Town.
 The best place to unravel all that history?
 The Great North Museum .

 With everything from cult classics to the best in world cinema showing, film-buffs will be delighted with the art deco Tyneside Cinema .
 Fans of cutting edge and conceptual art should check out one of the rolling exhibitions at the Baltic Centre for Contemporary Art .
 And to see Shekspeare's work brought to life, catch the Royal Shakespeare Company at Newcastle’s Theatre Royal .

 The most exciting, beautiful and friendly region in the whole of England.Lonely Planet Bluelist 2008

 Antony Gormley’s Angel of the North sculpture provides an iconic welcome to Tyneside – that wingspan is worth the trip alone.
 The Great North Museum has an interactive model of Hadrian’s Wall as well as a T-Rex skeleton.